 In the spirit of giving back, we have a few tips you can do today in your yoga practice, whether you’re a beginner or advanced, young/old, man/woman… doesn’t matter.
 And it doesn’t matter what kind of yoga you do either.

 While these tips might seem obvious, they are often overlooked.
-Give them a try (or remember to do them) and get more out of yoga.
+Give them a try (or remember to do them) and get more out of your yoga practice.

 Finally, if you practice yoga, it is a fact that you are much more likely to engage in other forms of exercise, like running, swimming, cycling, and/or weightlifting.
 We recommend incorporating a zero-impact exercise into your fitness regimen – isometrics.
 It is the perfect fit for yoga conditioning.
-Isometric workouts increase strength, flexibility, and stamina, all of which are necessary if you want to hold yoga poses longer and learn more advanced poses and sequences.
+Yoga Exercises incorporate Isometrics and help with concentration, breathing and body positioning.
+Isometric workouts increase strength, flexibility, and stamina, all of which are necessary if you want to hold beginner yoga poses longer and learn more advanced poses and sequences.